Can You See Who Views Your Instagram Profile Without an App

 TikTok Yes, with mutual opt-in 30 days Needs age 16+ and under 5,000 followers

-LinkedIn Yes, and it notifies you Free 3 to 5 recent, Premium 365 days 20 to 30% browse anonymously in Private Mode
+LinkedIn Yes, and it notifies you Free shows a recent few, Premium 90 days Private Mode viewers stay unnamed on every tier

 Snapchat No, counts only 28-day insights Snapchat+ shows rewatch numbers, not names